React & Go Quickstart

 npm i --save @descope/react-sdk

 Wrap the entire application with <AuthProvider />.
-You need your Project ID for this step, which you can take from the snippet on the right.
+You need your Project ID for this step, which you can find on the project page of your Descope console.

 Note